mayberonnie/mayberonnie/README.md

 <summary> ponytown⠀  ↓⠀  </summary>

 1. tags --> https://ponytown.fandom.com/wiki/Name_Tag_Dictionary ++ (by close i mean my friends/my partner)
-1. ONLY w2i preferred unless actively moving / texting , always iwecare/iwecaution unless we're close , cover discomfort unless we're close
+1. PLEASE DO ONLY w2i unless actively moving / texting , always iwecare/iwecaution unless we're friends , cover discomfort unless we're close
 2. im usually offtab/away from my pc so please do whisper when interacting i will not see ur msgs if its not in whisper
 2. dnc in my pony's name always means **Do Not Cover** , i dislike being covered any time even if not stated in name UNLESS im c+h-ing with my friends/partner
-3. ask to c+h unless im sitting w/ my friends/partner
+3. ask to c+h unless stated
-4. ask 4 any inspo , no heavy inspo/copying,, , i dont mind friends taknig inspo!
+4. ask 4 any inspo , no heavy inspo/copying,, , i dont mind friends taking inspo!
 5. i block freely. i dont hide fully&permanently so i wont cover you n vice versa

 </details>